 - Creating Value and Alignment to UN SDGS

 - Stakeholder Engagement

-The Board sets CLCT’s risk appetite, which determines the nature and extent of material risks that CLCT is willing to take to achieve our strategic and business objectives.
-The risk appetite incorporates ESG factors such as fraud, corruption and bribery, environment, health and safety.
+The Board of the Manager of CLCT sets the Trust’s risk appetite, which determines the nature and extent of material risks that the Manager of CLCT is willing to take to achieve its strategic and business objectives.
+The risk appetite incorporates environment, social and governance (ESG) factors such as fraud, corruption and bribery, environment, health and safety.

 The Board also approves the executive compensation framework based on the principle of linking pay to performance.
 CLCT’s business plans are translated to both quantitative and qualitative performance targets, including sustainable corporate practices and are cascaded throughout the organisation.

-CapitaLand identified and reviewed material issues that are most relevant and significant to CL group and its stakeholders.
+CL Group identifies and reviews material issues that are most relevant and significant to CapitaLand and its stakeholders.
 These are prioritised based on the likelihood and potential impact of issues affecting business continuity and development.
-For external stakeholders, priority is given to issues important to the society and applicable to CL group.
-For more information on stakeholder engagement, please refer to the Social and Relationship Capital, Human Capital and Environmental Capital chapters in the upcoming CapitaLand Global Sustainability Report 2019.
+For external stakeholders, priority is given to issues important to the society and applicable to CapitaLand.
+For more information on stakeholder engagement, please refer to the Social and Relationship Capital, Human Capital and Environmental Capital chapters in the upcoming CapitaLand Global Sustainability Report 2020.

 Prioritisation of ESG Material Issues

 Creating Value and Alignment to United Nations Sustainable Development Goals (UN SDGS1)